rougue1/CS490-Project-3/README.md

 ## Setting up Our Database (PostgresSql)

 #### About
 PostgresSql is an open-source relational database management system which is also SQL compliance.
-We will be using this as our database to store the usernames and scores of the respective players.
+We will be using this as our database to store the the expenses of the respective users.

 #### Installation
 1) `sudo yum install postgresql postgresql-server postgresql-devel postgresql-contrib postgresql  docs`